+Side effects of TCAs can include a dry mouth, constipation, blurred vision and drowsiness.
 These side effects should improve within a few days of starting the medication.
 Tell your GP if the side effects become a problem – they may prescribe another type of antidepressant.

 If your IBS symptoms are still causing problems after 12 months of treatment, your GP may refer you for a type of therapy known as a psychological intervention.

 There are several different types of psychological therapy.
-They all work by teaching you techniques to help you control your condition better.
-The availability of psychological interventions on the NHS may vary from region to region.
+They all involve teaching you techniques to help you control your condition better, and there is good evidence to suggest they may help some people with IBS.

 Psychological treatments that may be offered to people with IBS include:

 - psychotherapy – a type of therapy that involves talking to a trained therapist to help you to look deeper into your problems and worries